barichd/brailleorch/borframework.md

 <h3 id="3-4">3.4 Bar-over-bar Page</h3>

 For detailed rules of the formats discussed in the following sections, please consult Music Braille Code 2015.
 Some rules are not strictly obeyed by all countries, but their scores are fairly readable.
 So we have multiple options here.

+Break page by (radio button)
+Measure number and part (default)
+Measure number
+Part
+Free
+the other three options are designed for music with extended parts which makes one parallel can't fit within one braille page.

 Extra octave marks (radio button)
 None